XS

 Their Lifesprk Experience – Call for a Free Consultation

-When Bob & Meg met their Lifesprk Life Care Manager (nurse) Denise, they expected her to help with Meg’s acute health needs and coordinate home health aides or caregivers for meals and household chores.
-But they were surprised that Lifesprk’s discovery process went further than those immediate priorities.
-Using Lifesprk’s whole person senior care model, Denise worked to get to know Bob & Meg to identify what was most important in their lives.
+When Bob & Meg met their Lifespark nurse, Denise, they expected her to help with Meg’s acute health needs and coordinate home health aides or caregivers for meals and household chores.
+But they were surprised that Lifespark’s discovery process went further than those immediate priorities.
+Using Lifespark’s complete senior health model, Denise worked to get to know Bob & Meg to identify what was most important in their lives.

 While the two main priorities were to stabilize Meg’s health and to senior care servicesalleviate Bob’s stress, Denise never lost sight of the ultimate goal for either of them.
 She learned that Bob had been an avid sailor, loving the ‘wind in his face, the speed of the boat, and the feeling of peace.’
 “I sure did love it,” Bob noted.
 He explained he wasn’t able to sail anymore because it was too hard to get in and out of the boat.
 In fact, he had never been sailing with his 13-year-old grandson, Cavan.